• Creeping Jenny spilling through a mixed patio container with bright chartreuse foliage cascading over the pot edge.

 Be sure to check out these recommendations for Creeping Jenny care, so that your plant thrives in its new home.

-How Do I Plant Creeping Jenny?
+How should I plant Creeping Jenny?

-How Do I Plant Creeping Jenny?
+How should I plant Creeping Jenny?

 Frequently Asked questions